applepops/applepops/README.md

   ```
 Welcome to my page!

-I'm Jihee, DOUBLE majoring in Korean Language and Literature AND Software Engineering in Sungkyunkwan University.
+I'm Jihee, DOUBLE majoring in Korean Linguistic and Software Engineering in Sungkyunkwan University.
   ```